raichkel/git_intro/README.md

-repository with stuff in it
+repository to practise git and using github.